Heathfield Vets

 Hello, I’m Gerald.

 After four years I sold my practice to move to the Eastern Cape, to the town of Humansdorp.
 My main work was pet animals with a few dairy and beef herds to look after.
-Four years later my wife and I decided to move abroad.
+Four years later my wife and I decided to move abroad, choosing the United Kingdom as our destination.

-I was one of the students to complete the first UK based course in Endoscopy and Endosurgery and have gone on to obtain a postgraduate GP Certificate in Endoscopy and Endosurgery.
-This is a new and exciting field in veterinary science at present.
+I was one of the students to complete the first UK based course in Endoscopy and Endosurgery and have gone on to obtain a postgraduate General Practitioner Certificate in Endoscopy and Endosurgery.
+Although I hold this qualification, my focus has been primarily on ultrasonography over the last few years, allowing us to offer an extensive range of ultrasound services to our clients.

-My wife Roulé and I have 2 daughters, who are currently at university.
+My wife Roulé and I have 2 daughters who both work in the veterinary industry.

-Growing up my hobbies were all very doggie related where I did obedience and attack work training and some tracking trails with German Sheperds, Dobermanns and Border Collies.
-We have downsized our dog to a long-haired Chihuahua called Teddy.
+Growing up my hobbies were all very dog related, as I did obedience and attack work training and some tracking trails with German Shepherds, Dobermanns and Border Collies.
+Over the years we have downsized our dogs to two long-haired chihuahuas, Peanut and Ellie.

 Gerald Stam – BVSc MRCVS